zetaops/pyoko/README.md

 Tests needs a locally running Riak instance at port 8098.

+You need to define the following environmental variable to run tests.

+PYOKO_SETTINGS='tests.settings'

 **py.test** command runs all the tests from tests directory.

 #### License ####